ayortanli/kafka-with-springboot/README.md

 ## 7. Kafka Connect Api Example
 Kafka connect api provides data read/write interfaces between different data sources (file, database, cloud, etc.) and Kafka topics.
 It can be used just by injecting configuration files to Kafka Server.
 It is also possible to use it by implementing our own Kafka connect api based applications.
 We'll try both of them.
 #### Connect api with configuration files
-For configuration based example, we will work on file based connectors since there is no setup required. :) Default configuration files under the Kafka config folder can be used as base configuration.
+For configuration based example, we will work on file based connectors since no setup required.
+Default configuration files under the Kafka config folder can be used as base configuration.
 In our example, we'll read from file to a topic then process messages with our kafka stream that we have implemented in the previous example.
 Finally, our second connector will write processed messages into another file.

 Let's start with configuring our data reader (source connector).